bernardagagnon/CleaningProject/README.md

 3. Renames the features such that they become compliant with the R syntax
 4. Projects the data frame `data` such that only the columns determined in step 2 are kept
 5. Adds activity data to the data set as a column of type `factor` named `activity`
-6. Copies `data` to a second data frame called `data2`
+6. Copies `data` to a second data frame called `meanBySubjectAndActivity`
-7. Adds the subject id to `data2`, under name `subject`
+7. Adds the subject id to `meanBySubjectAndActivity`, under name `subject`
-8. Reshapes and summarizes the variables of `data2` by performing their mean for a given subject and activity
+8. Reshapes and summarizes the variables of `meanBySubjectAndActivity` by performing their mean for a given subject and activity
-9. Writes the resulting data frame `data2` to file "data2.txt"
+9. Writes the resulting data frame `meanBySubjectAndActivity` to file "meanBySubjectAndActivity.txt"